Musculoskeletal Disorders

 - Skin colour changes

-What employers can do
+What workplaces can do

-- Mechanization - automate tasks
+- Automating tasks

-- Job enlargement - increasing the variety of tasks
+- Increasing the variety of tasks

-- Team work - distributing work more evenly
+- Distributing work more evenly

-- Workplace design - fitting the workstation to the worker
+- Workplace design: fitting the workstation to the worker

-- Assistive devices - using carts, hoists, or other mechanical handling devices
+- Assistive devices: using carts, hoists, or other mechanical handling devices

-- Work practices - training workers, allowing rest periods, and giving workers more job control
+- Work practices: training workers, allowing rest periods, and giving workers more job control